Alumnae & Alumni of Goucher College

 Kaye F. Williams ’83: A senior legislative consultant and attorney, Williams served as a liaison between the U.S. Securities and Exchange Commission, the White House, the U.S. Department of the Treasury, the Federal Reserve, and national securities exchanges.
 She received, from the SEC, the Law and Policy Award for work on the National Securities Markets Improvement Act of 1996 and was appointed to the Senior Executive Service, the highest ranking civilian status in the government.
 Kaye is affiliated with Mitchell & Dunn law firm and provides counsel to historically black colleges and universities, nonprofit organizations, and small businesses.
 A resident of Alexandria, Va., she holds a doctor of law degree from Georgetown University Law Center and a bachelor’s degree in politics and public policy from Goucher College.

-Alex Wood ’06: Wood is a student at University College Dublin in Ireland where he is pursuing a graduate diploma in American studies.
-He holds an MPA from the University of Georgia, and from 2007 to 2012 served as a conference planner and staff assistant to the president at the American Association of State Colleges and Universities in Washington, DC.
+Alex Wood ’06: Wood holds an MPA from the University of Georgia, and from 2007 to 2012 served as a conference planner and staff assistant to the president at the American Association of State Colleges and Universities in Washington, DC.
 His professional interests include higher education, organizational development, leadership, philanthropy, and government.
 A recipient of the Rhoda M. Dorsey Leadership Award, Wood served as a member of Goucher’s Board of Trustees from 2007 to 2009.